maheshmohanmr/maheshmohanmr.github.io/_portfolio/kalam_ons.md

 you become tense and highstrung, slow down.
 You should climb the mountain in a state of equilibrium.
 When each task of your project is not just a means to an end but a unique event in itself, then you are doing it well,”

+> To live only for some unknown future is superficial.
+It is like climbing a mountain to reach the peak without experiencing its sides.
+The sides of the mountain sustain life, not the peak.
+This is where things grow, experience is gained, and technologies are mastered.
+The importance of the peak lies only in the fact that it defines the sides.
+So I went on towards the top, but always experiencing the sides.
+I had a long way to go but I was in no hurry.
+I went in little steps—just one step after another—but each step towards the top.

 > I visualized my team as a group in which each member worked to enrich the others in the team and experience the